openfeed-org/sdk-net/README.md

-# .NET SDK for Barchart OpenFeed
+# .NET SDK for Barchart Openfeed

 The .NET SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart [OpenFeed](https://openfeed.com/) servers.